 Quality Safe Delivery of Care is the Expectation of Every Patient

-Mickey always said – ask your nurses, dialysis technicians and physicians – What kind of care would you, or your loved one,
+Mickey always said – ask your nurses, dialysis technicians and physicians – What kind of care would you, or your loved one, want to receive?

 This site is dedicated to “Mickey” because he loved life, in spite of obstacles he encountered during his dialysis journey.
 He had courage and determination.
 This picture, taken several years ago, is after finishing one of his dialysis treatments.
 Behind him, left to right; his son-in-law, Chuck, who was more of a son to him, his daughter, Roberta, and his daughter, Suzy (Chuck’s wife).

 As noted in the surveys (inspection reports), many technicians and nurses are not doing such.
 If you have had a negative outcome, or a loved one has died, as the result of a technician, or nurse, not following correct practices, a complaint can be filed-(you can remain anonymous)

 For Dialysis Technicians

 Patient Safety Advocate